MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication.md

 Used by apps that run without a signed-in user present.
 For example, apps that run as background services or daemons.

-Steps that need to be taken to access Cloud App Security API with application context:
+Steps that need to be taken to access Defender for Cloud Apps API with application context:

 1. Create an AAD Web-Application.
 1. Assign the desired permission to the application.
 For example, **Read Alerts** or **Upload Discovery Report**.